grecoe/AirflowDagExample/README.md

 1. A PythonVirtualEnvOperator that I'm still trying to figure out.
 2. Two other PythonOperator that are just chained in there and use xcom to pass data from one to the next

+# Notes

+## PythonVirtualEnvOperator
+It appears that this virtual environment does not get access to the main task "params" field from the context as the standard PythonOperators do.

+That is, you have to pass everything into it from the definition file.

+Now, I'm not entirely sure we NEED to have any virtual envrironment tasks to begin with but I'm trying to figure out how to make this work.

+## Loaded configuration
+As I worked through this, I came up with a pseudo solution in that certain configuration can be maintained in a local JSON file to the DAG.

+Other configuration comes from the DAG execution through a config, so

+### PythonOperator
+- Access to the settings from the configuration json file
+- Access to the configuration object passed in the dag context as 'params'

+### PythonVirtualEnvOperator
+- Access to the settings from the configuration json file ONLY